DeployHubProject/DeployHub-Pro/SLA.md

 OpenMake may offer under separate agreements additional maintenance-related services, such as training and consulting.
 Such services can be performed at a site and time mutually agreeable.
 These services are normally charged on a time and materials basis plus expenses and are subject to availability.

 ## ITEMS NOT COVERED BY THIS AGREEMENT:
-The following are excluded from the:
+The following are excluded from the Support Services:

-### Support Services:
-Altered or modified Maintained Software unless altered or modified pursuant to this Agreement or another Services Agreement with OpenMake;
+* Altered or modified Maintained Software unless altered or modified pursuant to this Agreement or another Services Agreement with OpenMake;
-Any combination of Maintained Software and other software not covered by this Agreement or not authorized by OpenMake; A release or version of Maintained Software for which maintenance services have been discontinued by OpenMake; A product release or version that has been withdrawn by OpenMake from the market or is otherwise not generally available; Defects caused by your negligence or fault;
+* Any combination of Maintained Software and other software not covered by this Agreement or not authorized by OpenMake;
+* A release or version of Maintained Software for which maintenance services have been discontinued by OpenMake;
+* A product release or version that has been withdrawn by OpenMake from the market or is otherwise not generally available;
+* Defects caused by your negligence or fault;
-Defects resulting from hardware malfunction or malfunction of software not covered by this Agreement;
+* Defects resulting from hardware malfunction or malfunction of software not covered by this Agreement;
-Defects that do not impair or affect the operation of the Maintained Software; and Maintained Software used on an unsupported computer or operating system.
+* Defects that do not impair or affect the operation of the Maintained Software; and
+* Maintained Software used on an unsupported computer or operating system.

 ## MAINTENANCE RENEWAL:
 The first annual maintenance fee shall be paid in accordance with Item 1 above.
 Annual maintenance fees for new annual maintenance periods must be paid in advance on or prior to each anniversary of the commencement of Support Services.
 Approximately forty-five (45) days prior to the termination of the then current annual maintenance period, OpenMake will invoice you for the next year's renewal of the Support Services.
 The annual maintenance fee due for the next maintenance period shall be the then current applicable OpenMake list price for the renewal of annual Support Services as of the date of invoice.